-In 2019, United States ethanol exports totaled 1.48 billion gallons which accounted for 9.3% of annual production.
+In 2021, United States ethanol exports totaled 1.244 billion gallons of ethanol.
 There is no doubt international markets represent significant opportunities for growth in the U.S. ethanol industry.

-In particular, China, Brazil, and Mexico offer unique markets for ethanol expansion, however several barriers remain in the way:
+In particular, China, Brazil, and India offer unique markets for ethanol expansion, however several barriers remain in the way:

 China: In January 2020, the Phase One trade deal between the U.S. and China include ethanol and DDGs purchase commitments from China.
 Growth Energy continues to advocate that China fulfill these purchases in full.
 We also are pushing for tariffs on U.S. ethanol to scale back to 5% and the removal of anti-dumping and countervailing duties on DDGs.